 - David Smith, Partner at JMW Solicitors

 Although landlords will still be able to regain possession of their properties if they want to sell or move in themselves, tenants will be protected from eviction under these grounds for a 12-month period at the beginning of a tenancy.
-In addition, the notice period for these grounds is doubling, from two to four months; an extension on the three months proposed in the Renters (Reform) Bill.
+In addition, the notice period for these grounds is doubling, from two to four months.

 Section 21 evictions will be banned “to protect renters from a key driver of homelessness and empower them to speak up against discriminatory treatment.”